nodejs/i18n/README.md

 ## About

-The Node.js i18n Working Group is dedicated to support and improvement of Internationalization (i18n) and Localization (l10n) in Node.js.
+The Node.js i18n Working Group is dedicated to support and improvement of Internationalization (i18n) and Localization (l10n) in the [Node.js project](https://github.com/nodejs/node).
+This Working Group serves as a function of the [Node.js Community Committee](https://github.com/nodejs/community-committee).

-**This Working Group is responsible for:**
+#### What we're responsible for
 * The ongoing translation of the [Node.js](https://github.com/nodejs/node) project's textual content into every language of its users.
 * The implementation of i18n support including [ECMA-402](https://tc39.github.io/ecma402/) within [Node.js](https://github.com/nodejs/node).
 * Ensuring Node.js is compliant with common standards like [Unicode](https://unicode.org/), [CLDR](http://cldr.unicode.org/), and other globalization efforts.